 In a world of no scarcity, I would read every email from an entrepreneur and take every coffee with them.
 I rarely fail to enjoy hearing about someone’s business.
 And, if you could remove the financing agenda, I would probably enjoy all of them.
 (What I mean is: since I turn down 99 out of 100 investment opportunities, and in general decide quite quickly, I enjoy the meeting itself but that enjoyment is reduced by thinking about having to say no the the entrepreneur, and by the fact that my financing agenda and their fundraising agenda dilutes the quality of discourse in the meeting: they don’t want to talk openly about the things that are likely to kill … Read More »

 After 6 wonderful years, I’ve left iOS for Android.
 Thanks Apple, it’s been fun, I have no complaints.
 Well, except that you’ve turned the population of people I interact with into robots who stare at their devices for most of the day, but ultimately it’s hard to hold you accountable for that.

 My partner @antrod predicted I would flip back within a couple weeks, but it’s not happening.
 I inadvertently burned the boats when my wife’s phone got stolen this week, and I gave her my iPhone 5.
 No easy way back.

 I picked up one of Google’s very cheap, very good Nexus 4 phones ($250 with no contract) and off to the races.

 Fingerprints be damned, I think the pace of hardware evolution of the iPhone is slow at this point.
-I think Android is gaining steam … Read More »
+I think Android … Read More »